markus-gx/sb-offline-backup/README.md

 - List all available stories in the space where this app has been installed
 - Create and download a ZIP Archive (Backup) of the whole space.

+# Upcoming / Planned Features
+- Select certain stories for download
+- Import a backup created by "sb-offline-backup"

 ## Build Setup

 ```bash